tpalczew/Daily-coding/SQL/README.md

 4) 127.0.0.1

-5) user name and password
+5) user name and password (password needs to be 8 characters or longer)

 6) add connection profile name

+# You can now write sql in VS CODE

+SELECT * FROM sys.dm_os_host_info